WPH-Bootcamp/challenge-8-new-jsjafriel123/README.md

 1.  **Basic concept and project structure:** How you understand the concept of React Vite and how you manage the project structure
 2.  **Tanstack Query** How you understand about Tanstack Query to retrieve data from The MovieDB API.
-3.  **Deployment & best practice:** How you deploy your app on vercel

 ---